 After the bill passes the fiscal committee, it is read for the second time on the Floor.

-Amendments should be followed very carefully and contact with the District Office can be helpful in keeping track of current versions of a bill.
+Amendments should be followed very carefully.
+Contact with the District Office can be helpful in keeping track of current versions of a bill.
 If you subscribe to the bill, these amendments will automatically be sent to you.
 If you change your position on a bill due to a favorable or unfavorable amendment, you should inform the author and your legislator.

 Members of the conference committee are appointed by the Rules Committees; three members from the Senate and three from the Assembly meet to negotiate out the differences.
 If they agree on a single version, it goes back to both Floors for approval.